Coffs Coast Shoulder Hand Therapy

 Internationally Certified Hand Therapist [USA]

 Specialty certification in hand therapy was established in 1991 to recognise physiotherapists and occupational therapists with advanced clinical knowledge, experience and skills in the practice of hand and upper extremity rehabilitation.
 It assists consumers and health professionals in identifying those therapists who meet the rigorous standards required of Certified Hand Therapists, including over three years of practical experience with 4,000 hours or more in direct practice in hand therapy and successful completion of a comprehensive test of advanced clinical skills and theory in Upper Limb Rehabilitation.
-Faye is the only Certified Hand Therapist [USA] on the Mid North Coast of NSW
+Faye is the only internationally recognised Certified Hand Therapist [USA] on the Mid North Coast of NSW.

 Seeking Accredited Hand Therapists on MNC?